akehrer/Motome/README.md

 Motome is developed with [Python](http://www.python.org/) and [Qt](http://qt-project.org/) and is cross platform.

-Released under a BSD licence.
+Released under the BSD licence.
 Please see the LICENSE file.

 Screenshots
 ===========